 Supporting the Arts is Good for the Community

 Last year, the Museum of Art – DeLand served more than 84,000 individuals through exhibitions, in-house educational programs and public outreach.
 More than 9,000 children participated in the Museum Tours programs, Family Fun Saturdays and in other art and literary programs such as the Museum’s Arts on the Grow, sponsored in part by a donation from Duke Energy.
 Arts on the Grow, a bilingual PreK curriculum in 18 local Head Start Classrooms, has expanded to include Edith I. Starke Elementary School, a Title 1 Community School in DeLand.
-Free educational programs for these students would not be possible without the support of individual and corporate support.
+Free educational programs for these students would not be possible without the help of individual and corporate support.

 Supporting the Arts is Good for Business